hmin27/CLIP-fewshot-fine-tuning/README.md

 - Used Datasets: Food, EuroSAT, Caltech, Flower102, Caltech101, Fgvc-aircraft, Standford Cars
 - Split all the datasets into 4shot train/validation
 - Evaluation of image classification is performed by top k accuracy in validation set
-- Comparing the performance in FSL using momentum
+- Comparing the performance in FSL using different momentum methods